awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. After you enable communication, follow the procedures in [Launching self\-managed Amazon Linux nodes](launch-workers.md) to add nodes to your cluster to support your workloads\.

 1. \(Optional\) After you add Linux nodes to your cluster, follow the procedures in [Windows support](windows-support.md) to add Windows support to your cluster and to add Windows nodes\.
 All Amazon EKS clusters must contain at least one Linux node, even if you only want to run Windows workloads in your cluster\.

+1. \(Optional\) If the **AmazonEKS\_CNI\_Policy** managed IAM policy is attached to your node IAM role, we recommend assigning it to an IAM role that you associate to the Kubernetes `aws-node` service account instead\.
+For more information, see [Walkthrough: Updating the VPC CNI plugin to use IAM roles for service accounts](iam-roles-for-service-accounts-cni-walkthrough.md)\.